-The plot of this movie, like smoke itself, drifts and swirls ethereally.
+The plot of this movie, like smoke, drifts and swirls ethereally.
 Characters and subplots are deftly woven into a tapestry of stories and pictures which only slowly emerges to our view.
-This film tries to convince us that reality doesn't matter so much as aesthetic satisfaction.
-In Auggie's New York smoke shop, day by day passes, seemingly unchanging until he teaches us to notice the little details of life.
-Paul Benjamin, a disheartened and broken writer, has a brush with death that is pivotal and sets up an unlikely series of events that afford him a novel glimpse into the life on the street which he saw, but did not truly perceive, every day.
-Finally, it's Auggie's turn to spin a tale....Written by
+This movie tries to convince us that reality doesn't matter so much as aesthetic satisfaction.
+In Auggie Wren's (Harvey Keitel's) New York City smoke shop, day by day passes, seemingly unchanging until he teaches us to notice the little details of life.
+Paul Benjamin (William Hurt), a disheartened and broken writer, has a brush with death that is pivotal and sets up an unlikely series of events that afford him a novel glimpse into the life on the street which he saw, but did not truly perceive, every day.
+Finally, it's Auggie's turn to spin a tale.Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>